 - The cleanup is scheduled to run every Sunday at 1AM.

 cleanupModeperformed on all process instances that passed the

 ttlperiod is just clearing their variable data but keeping the overall instance data like activityInstances.

 - There is a process specific setup for the process definition key

 'VeryConfidentProcess'that has a special

-ttlof 1 month to be used for it’s process instances and those will be deleted completely due the
+ttlof 1 month and those will be deleted completely due the specific

 ttlof 2 months.

-- And finally there is a decision definition specific setup for
+- There is a decision definition specific setup for the definition key

 myDecisionDefinitionKeythat has a special